 But I really don't think she ever got the idea of rolling them in with the Cloak as a package deal of 3 for 1 until about the time she threw out the question of why Albus had borrowed James’s cloak.
 And that wasn’t until the summer of 2006.

-And for that matter, it’s a question that she never bothered to answer.
+And for that matter, it was a question that she never bothered to answer.
 Why did Albus borrow James’s cloak?
 We never heard of him ever doing anything with it.

 Because if the Cloak is a “Hallow”, it also needs to be unique.
 The Hallows are all unique.
 They have special powers, or vastly enhanced powers.
-For the first 6 books of the series, Harry’s Cloak is simply never presented as “special”.
+For the first 6 books of the series, Harry’s Cloak is simply an invisibility cloak.
+It’s never presented as “special”.

 Impostor!Moody could definitely see through it in GoF.
 I’m sure that real Moody could have too.
 And Peeves was instantly aware of Harry, under the cloak, as soon as Harry stepped into a hallway that Peeves was setting up some of his mischief in.
 That was all the way back in PS/SS.